Kashmir Premier League (Pakistan): Controversies

 In June 2022, four franchises of the KPL (Bagh Stallions, Mirpur Royals, Muzaffarabad Tigers and Rawalakot Hawks) wrote a letter to the PCB, requesting that the PCB withhold the NOC for the 2022 KPL.
 They cited the tournament management’s inefficiency to handle all of the matters properly.
 The main concerns were that an audit report was not provided for the first season and a league committee was not formed despite this being included in their agreement.
 The PCB also said that they would issue a NOC if certain conditions were met.
 The PCB later issued an NOC after the KPL provided all the requested documents.
 A league committee was also formed on 7 July 2022.

 In August 2022, Nasir Yusuf, one of the co-owners of Kotli Lions, filed a petition in the Sindh High Court that Faisal Nadeem and Khalid Zia, the other co-owners of Kotli Lions, had sidelined him from the team.
-Yusuf’s lawyer said that Nadeem and Zia had overtook the team and had not contacted Yusuf.
+Yusuf’s lawyer said that Nadeem and Zia had overtaken the team and had not contacted Yusuf.
 They said that Kotli Lions should be barred from participating in the tournament without Yusuf's permission.
 Faisal Nadeem, Khalid Zia, President of the KPL, Arif Malik, CEO of the KPL, Chaudhry Shahzad Akhtar and Vice-president of the KPL, Wasim Akram were all issued notices for 15 August from the court.

 During the 2022 KPL, the KPL terminated Kotli Lions’ management after they weren’t able to pay outstanding payments.
 Kotli Lions’ head coach Saeed Azad left the team and was replaced by Mushtaq Ahmed.
 The KPL management temporarily took over Kotli Lions.
 The KPL also terminated the Overseas Warriors’ management after they were unable to pay their players.
 Zeeshan Altaf Lohya was later given ownership of Overseas Warriors.

 In January 2023, the KPL management sent a legal notice to Kingdom Valley, sponsors of the 2022 KPL, for not paying the agreed amounts to the KPL.
 The KPL management claimed that Kingdom Valley still had to pay PKR137 million.
 The KPL also claimed that they still had to pay players PKR90 million which they could only pay after receiving payments from sponsors.
 The owner of Kingdom Valley, Ghulam Hussain Shahid, claimed that the KPL had begged him to sponsor the tournament and had asked him to pay PKR40 million in advance and to pay the rest whenever he wanted.
 He also claimed that he had to pay all government taxes while the KPL paid none.
+In May 2023, Dawn reported that a number of umpires in the 2022 KPL had still not received their payments.
+A KPL spokesperson said that these payments had not been made due to huge losses incurred from the tournament but will be cleared soon.